Trump asks Supreme Court to block deadline extension for North Carolina ballot

-WASHINGTON (Reuters) - President Donald Trump’s campaign asked the U.S. Supreme Court on Sunday to block North Carolina’s plan for counting absentee ballots that arrive after Nov.
-3’s Election Day, the latest legal tussle in a wide-ranging fight over mail-in voting.
+WASHINGTON (Reuters) - President Donald Trump’s campaign again asked the U.S. Supreme Court on Sunday to block North Carolina’s plan for counting absentee ballots that arrive after the Nov.
+3 Election Day, the latest legal tussle in a wide-ranging fight over mail-in voting.

 In a 12-3 decision, the 4th U.S. Circuit Court of Appeals last Tuesday denied a bid to halt the North Carolina State Board of Elections from tallying ballots postmarked by Nov.
 3 that arrive before Nov.
 12.